 On Wednesday, July 31, 1957, meteorological records indicate that Detroit’s weather was hot and sunny.
 With temperatures reaching 86 degrees and winds blowing out of the north at 7 miles per hour, it was about what you would expect for an ordinary summer day.

-Now if it were possible to transport ourselves to that day in history, I imagine that the morning newspaper would contain the results from yesterday’s Tigers game and all that was transpiring with the town’s movers and shakers.
+Now if it were possible to transport ourselves to that day in history, I imagine that the morning newspaper would contain the results from Tuesday’s Tigers game and the latest news regarding the town’s movers and shakers.
 And by driving through city neighborhoods, we would witness a variety of ordinary activities beginning to unfold: parents leaving home for the workday commute, house and yard work, trips to the market, meals being prepared and served, and children playing in sprinklers.

 I give my soul to Jesus Christ.